-Quantitative comparison of group-based music therapy experiences in adults with substance use disorder on a detoxification unit: A three-group cluster-randomized study.
+Quantitative comparison of group-based music therapy experiences in adults with substance use disorder on a detoxification unit: a three-group cluster-randomized study

 Aún no traducido Aún no traducido